Itty Bitty Titty Committee: Reception

 In a positive review, LA Weekly said the film is "smarter, funnier and more accomplished than its predecessor [But I'm a Cheerleader]" and stated, "Babbit’s biggest accomplishment is in showing how the line between awakened political consciousness and grating self-absorption can so easily be blurred."

 Karman Kregloe of AfterEllen praised the casting and wrote, "It's a pleasure to watch Anna's transition from average 18-year-old kid to the CIA's spunky new brainchild."
 Kregloe added, "It's wonderful to see a film about radical feminism that isn't afraid to poke fun at its characters...The overall tone is quite affectionate, and it feels almost memoir-like in its earnestness and honesty."

 Criticisms of the film centered on its character development and script, which Box Office said trades in "platitudes and clichés."
 Some critics also felt the treatment of radical feminism could have been pushed into more daring political territory.
 However, the portrayal of Anna's family as accepting of her homosexuality was considered refreshing.

 In a three-star review, critic Rich Cline wrote, "The themes roaring around inside this film are intriguing and important, and they keep us gripped even when the plot and characters drift.
 Western culture's deeply ingrained masculinity is highlighted cleverly in the script, with telling dialog and vivid, lively characters.
 So it's a shame that they're rather stereotypical--there's one of each type, but at least they're played with warmth and humour."

 TV Guide opined, "Babbit's film is clearly designed to raise the consciousnesses of restless, stylish young women who feel no connection to either traditional feminism or mainstream lesbian lifestyles.
 But the film's sense of humor is juvenile and C(i)A's satirical jabs at ingrained cultural misogyny are embarrassingly obvious...it's hard to imagine that anyone who isn't already onboard with its sentiments are going to hear the call.
 On the plus side, Diaz and Vicius are charismatic leads, and the riot-grrl-heavy soundtrack is hard to resist."

-The film has an aggregate rating of 38% on Rotten Tomatoes, based on eight reviews.
+The film has an aggregate rating of 38% on Rotten Tomatoes, based on eight reviews, with an average rating of 5/10.

 Accolades

-At the 2007 Berlin International Film Festival (Berlinale), Itty Bitty Titty Committee received a nomination for a Teddy Award, Berlin’s official LGBT award.
+At the 2007 Berlin International Film Festival (Berlinale), Itty Bitty Titty Committee received a nomination for a Teddy Award, Berlin's official LGBT award.
 Premiering at the SWSW Film Festival in Austin, the film won the Jury Prize for Best Feature.
 It also won the Audience Choice Award for Best Feature at the Melbourne Queer Film Festival.